 Sencha of the Wind is grown by Obubu Tea Plantation on the south-west slope and harvested in late May.
-As with Kabuse Sencha, the tea bushes are shaded two weeks before harvest.
-This makes this Sencha sweeter but still keeps its freshness.
-Because of the short steaming time of approx. 20 seconds, this type of Sencha is also called Asamushi.
-Sencha with standard steaming is called Chumushi.
+Like kabuse sencha, the tea bushes are shaded two weeks before harvest.
+This makes this sencha sweeter but it still keeps its freshness.
+Because of the short steaming time of approx. 20 seconds, this type of sencha is called asamushi while sencha with standard steaming is called chumushi.

-The Obubu Tea Plantation farm is located in the municipality of Wazuka, Kyoto Prefecture, at an altitude of 500m above sea level.
+The Obubu Tea Plantation farm is located in the municipality of Wazuka which is also known as Teatopia.
 Kyoto is known as the cradle of Japanese tea art.
-Many well-known teas like Matcha and Gyokuro have their origin here.
+Many well-known teas like matcha and gyokuro have their origin here.

 Harvest time: May 2019

 Taste: Sweet and fresh aroma paired with umami

 Origin: Obubu Tea Plantation, Wazuka, Kyoto Prefecture, Japan